MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 AKS cluster node pools operate within the virtual network and isolated from public networks such as the internet.
 Maintain isolation by preventing association of public IPs to cluster nodes and applying Network Security Groups (NSGs) rules on the cluster subnets to make sure internet traffic is blocked.
 For information about controlled access, see the [DMZ section](#requirement-131).

 The AKS cluster has system node pools that host critical system pods.
 Even on the user node pools, there are pods that run other services that participate in cluster operations.
-For example, Flux to synchronize cluster configuration to a Github repository, the ingress controller to route traffic to the workload pods, and others.
+For example, Flux to synchronize cluster configuration to a GitHub repository, the ingress controller to route traffic to the workload pods, and others.
 Regardless of the type of node pool, all nodes must be protected.

 Another critical system component is the API server that is used to do native Kubernetes tasks, such as maintain the state of the cluster and configuration.
 An advantage of using a private cluster is that API server endpoint isn't exposed by default.
-Other operations, such as interactions with Azure services that require communication with service endpoints, must be secured.
-In this implementation, because the cluster is a private cluster, such communications are over a private network.
-For instance, when the cluster pulls images from Azure Container Registry over a Private Link.
+Interactions with other endpoints must also be secured.
+One way is by restricting communications over a private network.
+For instance, have the cluster pull images from Azure Container Registry over a Private Link.

 For information about private clusters, see [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters).